yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 - The YugabyteDB tile is installed in your PCF marketplace.
 - The cloud provider is configured in the YugabyteDB Anywhere instance in your PCF environment .

-### Creating a YugabyteDB Service Instance
+### Create a YugabyteDB Service instance

 You can create a YugabyteDB service instance via the App Manager UI or Cloud Foundry (cf) command-line interface (CLI).

 #### How to Use the PCF App Manager

 - In your PCF App manager, navigate to the marketplace and select **YugabyteDB**.
-- Read descriptions of the available service plans to identify the resource requirements and intended environment, as shown in the following illustration.
+- Read descriptions of the available service plans to identify the resource requirements and intended environment, as shown in the following illustration:<br><br>

   ![Yugabyte Service Plans](/images/deploy/pivotal-cloud-foundry/service-plan-choices.png)

 - Select the service plan.
-- Complete the service instance configuration, as shown in the following illustration:
+- Complete the service instance configuration, as shown in the following illustration:<br><br>

   ![App Manager Config](/images/deploy/pivotal-cloud-foundry/apps-manager-config.png)